ComradDoge/DogeEU4/README.md

 - Economic Ideas: interest 0.5>1 to increase idea and thematic value.
 - Adminstrative Ideas: increased CCR 15%>25% to increase idea value.
 - Persia and Himalaya cavalry_shock replaced with cavalry_combat_ability to complete their removal from ideas.
 - Breakthrough for cavalry against cannons increased 40%>50% to make them more viable late game.
+- Development scaling is back to vanilla, 0.4>0.3.
+- Naval and Land forcelimit buildings are much more dependent on development.

 [/quote]